madhu2b4u/recruit-android/README.md

 - Please use Native Android frameworks only (no Flutter sorry)
 - Aside from the above, use whatever libraries you are comfortable with
 - If you are unfamiliar with something in the exercise template, leave a note and change it to better suit you.

+## Note
+- I have used Hilt for dependency injection to reduce boilerplate code and leverage its advantages such as better readability, ease of testing, and lifecycle-aware components.
+Hilt integrates nicely with Jetpack components, providing a seamless DI setup and improving the overall maintainability and scalability of the code.